How Many People Can I Take Boating at Once on a Freedom Boat Club Vessel?

 As part of its comprehensive manufacturing processes, each manufacturer researches weight and passenger allocations to dictate mandated safety guidelines.
 This information is required to be published in their operations manual.
 Freedom Boat Club follows these guidelines explicitly.

-We suggest you consult with your local dock about the passenger specifications for the boat models of interest, and then plan your outing accordingly.
+Each boat in the FBC fleet has a different specification: a pontoon boat will obviously accommodate more passengers than a smaller skiff or bowrider.
+To be sure, we suggest you consult with your local dock about the passenger specifications for the boat models of interest, and then plan your outing accordingly.
 If a group shows up at the dock with more people than the manufacturer specifications designate for the boat reserved, we will have to ask our member to make an adjustment in order to comply with the required safety guidelines.
 Again, this is all done to ensure safe boating practices for our members and their guests

 As there are 1700+ boats in our North American fleet at present comprised of a mix of brands, makes and models, we are unable to publish a comprehensive guide.
 Please check with your local dock for passenger specifications and details, especially when considering hosting a larger party.